radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-logs/index.md

 - Pinpoint proven risks on your data
 - and Mitigate potential risks on fraud and data theft.

-Using the powerful and flexible extraction and collect capabilities of Brainwave platform, Audit logs can collect virtually any type of log events from any source, ranging from file access logs, directory administration logs, ERP usage and administration log, and so on.
+Using the powerful and flexible extraction and collect capabilities of RadiantOne, audit logs can collect virtually any type of log events from any source, ranging from file access logs, directory administration logs, ERP usage and administration log, and so on.
 Heterogeneous log events are managed in a unified manner, and without losing any information from the original event.

 ## How to Use Audit Logs